 At a high level, a mood board is basically a map or a relational system, which is a very useful creative exercise to communicate a message.

-Each mood board has to expose relations of complementarity between different objects in order to build a solid idea or concept.
+Each mood board layout has to expose relations of complementarity between different objects in order to build a solid idea or concept.

 "By bringing together completely different plans, they can regain a meaning that they did not have alone.
 Ultimately, the plan means nothing in itself, since the meaning will only stabilize in the relation/association with other images.
 The film does not reproduce reality, it creates its reality."